-LOCKERS/BACKPACKS
+LOCKERS

 Each student is assigned a locker and lock for the storage of books and equipment.
 It is the student's responsibility to see that his/her locker is kept locked and in order at all times.
 The school and staff will accept no responsibility for any items stolen or lost from a locker.
 The best way to assure that your property is safe is to have a lock on your locker and not give out the combination to your friends.
-Backpacks/Book bags are allowed in classrooms.
 Book bags must not be left in hallways.
 They must be in secure areas.

 Students should be aware that their locker might be inspected at any time by the school administration.

 LOST AND FOUND